mankoyiu/health_managing_app_flutter/README.md

 ---

  Introduction

-XMed is a comprehensive health management app that allows users to:
+This app is a comprehensive health management app that allows users to:
 - Store and manage personal and medical information
 - Track medications and health activities
 - Consult medical experts